 Again, the above two forms will need to be completed when you send in your master.

 Need help with preparing your DVD film?
 Disc Wizards can take care of your DVD Authoring.
 Call us to find out more details.

-Along with supplying your master and artwork, there are two forms that need to be completed and submitted.
-1. IPR form, and 2.
-Permission to Duplicate form.
+Along with supplying your master and artwork, there is one form that needs to be completed and submitted, the Copyright Declaration form.

 We can accept master DVDs in the following formats.
 DVD-R or +R Master, DDP image, or as a downloadable ISO, UIF or DDP.

 On the Copyright Declaration form, fill in your name, Company or Band name, address and telephone numbers.
 Along with album title.
 Under distribution you can select how the album will be distributed, and under countries, you can say Europe / UK / USA or Worldwide if you are not sure.

 In order for us to copy your material you will need to select YES to IPR holder, select this also if you have gained permission from the opyright holder to make copies of the works.

 Under Quantity, fill in the number of copies being made.

 Select the type of media being manufactured and on to what format.

 For Genre you can select the style of music, such as pop, rock, jazz etc.